 Back surgery and treatment

-Back surgery and treatment recovery
+Recovery from back surgery and treatment

 You’ll probably need to stay in the hospital after your procedure for several days or weeks, depending on the type of procedure.
 A back brace or a cast will provide stability while you recover.